 How can photography help conservation efforts?

 Visual storytelling is a powerful medium that gives a voice to those that can't be heard.
-It can spark a connection, change perceptions, shatter stereotypes and initiate change.
+It can spark a connection, change perceptions, shatter stereotypes and initiate positive change.
 We work closely with accredited conservation groups to help raise awareness on pressing wildlife issues via international media platforms, exhibitions and global wildlife campaigns.

 What projects are you working on at the moment?

-We are continuing to work with the African penguin and the Great White shark project.
+We are continuing to work on the African penguin and the Great White shark project.
 We are also working with Sea Turtles, Brown Bears, Raptors, Humpback Whales and various threatened shark species, so please check back for updates and sign up for our newsletter.

 Why Black & White?

 Dan is actually color blind and prefers shooting black & white.
 Monochrome is timeless.
-It separates the subject from the noise, It also looks good on any wall!
+It separates the subject from the noise, It also looks good on any wall.

 Limited Edition?